 Fraternities and sororities both also regularly host off-campus events which provide you with additional opportunities.
 Speaking at an off-campus event is worth including on your resume; it will carry more weight than speaking at a campus meeting.
 It’s also an excellent way of getting yourself noticed within the organization and rising to a higher position.

-Joining Greek life can be very enriching personally and professionally.
-You’ll meet lifelong friends, have countless networking opportunities, and take part in community outreach programs.
-Fraternity and sorority frames and gifts are the perfect way to honor your most important college memories and will be treasured keepsakes that commemorate your Greek experience.
+Joining Greek life can be a very enriching experience, both personally and professionally.
+You’ll meet lifelong friends, have countless networking opportunities, and take part in many community outreach programs.
+Fraternity and sorority frames and gifts are the perfect way to honor your most important college memories and are guaranteed to become treasured keepsakes that commemorate your Greek experience.

 Volunteer work is very different from work experience.
 Work experience involves taking on a paid position, usually to support someone in the role that you ultimately want to work in, while volunteer work is giving your time and energy to help others in need.
 The willingness to work without financial compensation says a lot to a prospective employer, letting them know that you care about the work you do beyond your paycheck.

 While volunteering, you will develop personal and professional skills.
 In some cases, volunteer work can even provide you with access to training and development opportunities that would otherwise pass you by completely.
 If you’re planning to enter a very competitive industry or field, volunteer work will put you ahead of many of the other candidates when businesses are reviewing your resume.